YoichiroOkada/windows-driver-docs/windows-driver-docs-pr/install/Windows10SDriverRequirements.md

 ms.technology: windows-devices
 ---

-# Windows 10 S Driver Requirements
+# Windows 10 in S mode (Windows 10 S) Driver Requirements

-This section describes driver installation requirements and blocked components on Windows 10 S.
+This section describes driver installation requirements and blocked components on Windows in S mode (Windows 10 S) .

 ## Driver Requirements

-To install on Windows 10 S, driver packages must meet the following requirements:
+To install on Windows in S mode (Windows 10 S) , driver packages must meet the following requirements:

 -   Driver packages must be digitally signed with a **Windows, WHQL, ELAM, or Store** certificate from the [Windows Hardware Developer Center Dashboard](https://aka.ms/DevCenterPortal).
 -   Companion software must be signed with a [Microsoft Store Certificate](https://docs.microsoft.com/windows/uwp/publish/the-app-certification-process).